Superyacht Deckhand – Package Course

 AMSA – National

-- Certificate I in Maritime Operations to apply for a General Purpose Hand NC Certificate of Competency(COC).
+- Certificate I in Maritime Operations to apply for a General Purpose Hand NC Certificate of Competency(COC).5 days of qualifying sea service on commercial vessels of any size is required to apply for the COC.
 This AMSA (COC) is not recognised for working overseas and is only valid in Australia.

 - Statement of Attainment for the unit of competency ‘Provide First Aid’